NikhilMukraj/spiking-neural-networks/build_test/nb_macro/notes.md

 - [ ] original ligand gated channels should implement `Receptors` and `IonotropicReception` traits
 - [ ] gpu implementations
 - [ ] more descriptive error handling
+- [ ] gpu set attribute should not panic but return an error type
 - [ ] handle spiking with continous spike detection